flatland-association/flatland-book/getting-started/env/observations.md

 Each node is filled with information gathered along the path to the node.
 Currently each node contains 12 features:

-- 1: if own target lies on the explored branch the current distance from the agent in number of cells is stored.
+- **Channel 0:** if own target lies on the explored branch the current distance from the agent in number of cells is stored.
-- 2: if another agents target is detected the distance in number of cells from current agent position is stored.
+- **Channel 1:** if another agents target is detected the distance in number of cells from current agent position is stored.
-- 3: if another agent is detected the distance in number of cells from current agent position is stored.
+- **Channel 2:** if another agent is detected the distance in number of cells from current agent position is stored.
-- 4: possible conflict detected - this relies on a **predictor** that we will introduce afterward
+- **Channel 3:** possible conflict detected - this relies on a **predictor** that we will introduce afterward
     - tot_dist = Other agent predicts to pass along this cell at the same time as the agent, we store the distance in number of cells from current agent position
     - 0 = No other agent reserve the same cell at similar time
-- 5: if an not usable switch (for agent) is detected we store the distance.
+- **Channel 4:** if an not usable switch (for agent) is detected we store the distance.
 An unusable switch is a switch where the agent does not have any choice of path (ie the agent is blocked), but other agents coming from different directions might.
-- 6: This feature stores the distance (in number of cells) to the next node (e.g. switch or target or dead-end)
+- **Channel 5:** This feature stores the distance (in number of cells) to the next node (e.g. switch or target or dead-end)
-- 7: minimum remaining travel distance from node to the agent's target given the direction of the agent if this path is chosen
+- **Channel 6:** minimum remaining travel distance from node to the agent's target given the direction of the agent if this path is chosen
-- 8: number of agents going in the same direction found on path to node
+- **Channel 7:** number of agents going in the same direction found on path to node
-- 9: number of agents going in the opposite direction found on path to node
+- **Channel 8:** number of agents going in the opposite direction found on path to node
-- 10: malfunctioning/blocking agents, returns the number of time steps the observed agent will remain blocked
+- **Channel 9:** malfunctioning/blocking agents, returns the number of time steps the observed agent will remain blocked
-- 11: slowest observed speed of an agent in same direction
+- **Channel 10:** slowest observed speed of an agent in same direction
     - 1 if no agent is observed
     - min_fractional speed otherwise
-- 12: number of agents ready to depart but no yet active
+- **Channel 11:** number of agents ready to depart but no yet active

-Missing values:
+Missing values are handled as follow:
-- Missing/padding nodes are filled in with -inf.
+- Missing/padding nodes are filled in with `-inf`.
-- Missing values in present node are filled in with +inf.
+- Missing values in present node are filled in with `+inf`.

 Special cases:
-- In case of the root node, the values are [0, 0, 0, 0, distance from agent to target, own malfunction, own speed]
+- In case of the root node, the values are `[0, 0, 0, 0, distance from agent to target, own malfunction, own speed]
-- In case the target node is reached, the values are [0, 0, 0, 0, 0].
+- In case the target node is reached, the values are `[0, 0, 0, 0, 0]`.

 ```{admonition} Code reference
 The tree observation is defined in [flatland.envs.observations.TreeObsForRailEnv](https://gitlab.aicrowd.com/flatland/flatland/blob/master/flatland/envs/observations.py#L18)
 ```

-Notice how feature 4 indicates if a possible conflict is detected.
-In order to predict conflicts, the tree observation relies on a predictor, which as its name indicate anticipates where agents will be in the future.
+Notice how **channel 4** indicates if a possible conflict is detected.
+In order to predict conflicts, the tree observation relies on a predictor, which anticipates where agents will be in the future.
 We provide a stock predictor that assumes each agent just travels along its shortest path.
-We will talk in more details about predictors when introducing custom observations.
+We will [talk in more details about predictors](custom_observations) when introducing custom observations.